3 Credits, Fall Semester

 This course introduces students to major public health issues from a practice-based perspective.
-Through presentations by public health leaders and practitioners, readings, group discussion, class activities and analyses, students practice integrating concepts to better understand issues, and develop recommendations for responses based on evidence, and ethical and cultural considerations.
-Primary areas of exploration for this course are ethics, evidence, policies, leadership, collaboration, cultural competence and communication.
-Course content focuses on major public health issues today, and comes from the Centers for Disease Control and Prevention (CDC), American Public Health Association (APHA), World Health Organization (WHO), local and state health departments, community-based organizations, healthcare organizations, and other agencies.
+Through presentations by public health leaders and practitioners, readings, group discussion and class activities, students practice integrating public concepts to better understand issues, and develop responses.
+Primary areas of exploration are leadership, collaboration and qualitative assessment.
+Course content focuses on major public health issues today from the Centers for Disease Control and Prevention (CDC), American Public Health Association (APHA), World Health Organization (WHO), local and state health departments and other organizations.

 Prerequisite: Permission of instructor

 The purpose of the integrative projects is for MPH students to integrate core public health knowledge and skills.
 It will take the form of a paper prepared during the concluding semester of the student’s program.

 An introduction to the basic principles and practice of toxicology, including dose-response and toxicokinetic analysis.
 We will also cover chemical mutagenesis and carcinogenesis, with an emphasis on understanding mechanisms for these responses.
 An overview of risk assessment will include quantitative aspects of cancer and non-cancer based risk assessments.